 - Excellent!
 Wonderful speaker; inspiring!

 - Awesome!
 Very good presentation

 - Great – good topic & good presenter

 - He is great!
 Would like kids to see his presentation

 - Great speaker – Superb way to end the day – what a story

 Drugs Bite is a major theme of my work.
-Currently, drugs and alcohol are the top killers of teenagers in America, followed by homicide and suicide.
+Drugs and alcohol are amongst the top killers of teenagers in America.
+The also contribute to homicide and suicide.
 The most feared creature in the United States is the great white shark… yet the chances of a person being attacked by a shark are only one in fourteen million.
 Drugs and alcohol kill and maim youths by the tens of thousands every year.
 As an experienced public school speaker, I am completely aware of and respect all rules, restrictions, and etiquette for addressing public school students.
 I am also very careful to ensure that my anti-drug/crime message is presented in a way that reflects the horrible nature of these lifestyles.
 Unfortunately, there are some public school speakers who accidentally glorify negative experiences.
 I do not!